 In this tutorial, we'll build an encrypted chat/messaging example app for Android.
-To do this, we will combine both Stream Chat and Virgil Security platforms.
+To do this, we will combine the Stream Chat Platform and Virgil Security.
 Stream and Virgil make it easy to build a solution with excellent security by combining all of the features you would expect as a developer when creating a messaging app.

 These two services allow developers to integrate chat that is zero knowledge to your backend or Stream.
 The example app embeds Virgil Security's eThree Kit – a secure encrypted messaging platform – with Stream Chat's Android components.

-Note that all source code for this example, Android app is available on GitHub.
-Additionally, before jumping into this tutorial, I recommend checking out the Stream Chat Android tutorial, which will walk you through how to implement Stream Chat from a high-level overview.
+Note that all source code for this example Android app is available on GitHub.
+Additionally, before jumping into this tutorial, I recommend checking out our Android in-app messaging tutorial, which will walk you through how to implement Stream Chat from a high-level overview.